yoshiafk/whiteboard-app-api/README.md

 # Optional:

 - Email activation -> only activated user will be saved in DB.
+But depends on FE.